Can I Ask a Dealer to Remove Its Branding Stickers From My New Car?

 Infiniti dealer lot | Artur Widak/NurPhoto via Getty Images

 Dealers almost always sell new and used vehicles on their lots.
 Regardless of which you buy, they’re going to try to use you for advertising.
 There are a few different ways this is done.
-First, and most commonly, is a sticker.
+First, and most common, is a sticker.
 After a car reaches the dealer’s inventory, it’s often cleaned, then a sticker is applied to the back.
 Moreover, the dealer’s intention is for that sticker to stay with the vehicle for its life, well after the sale.

 a Ford truck dealership